 Understanding the Main Street Lending Program

-The Main Street Lending Program (MSLP) was launched on June 15 in order to facilitate the flow of credit to small- and medium-sized businesses that might otherwise be restricted by tightened COVID-19 lending conditions.
-The goal of the program, which is the first time the Federal Reserve has lent outside of the banking industry since the Great Depression, is to provide government funding to a broader scope of businesses (up to 15,000 employees or $5 billion in 2019 revenues) than those who had access previously through some of the relief packages offered by the US Department of Treasury.
-Funding under the program, which is not forgivable and will have to be paid back, is intended to help businesses maintain operational capacity and payroll as they work to overcome the negative effects of the pandemic and contribute to economic recovery on the other side.
+The Main Street Lending Program (MSLP) was launched on June 15 in order to facilitate the flow of credit to small- and medium-sized businesses (with up to 15,000 employees or $5 billion in 2019 revenues) that were in sound financial condition before the pandemic but might now otherwise be restricted to funding due to tightened COVID-19 lending conditions.
+The MSLP is intended to help businesses maintain operational capacity and payroll as they work to overcome the negative effects of the pandemic and contribute to economic recovery on the other side.

 How it works

 The Federal Reserve Bank of Boston has set up a special purpose vehicle (SPV) that will, as long as the loan’s requirements are met and related documentation is complete and accurate, purchase 95% of participations in MSLP loans from lenders, up to $600 billion; thus absorbing most of the risk from lenders in an effort to free up their capacity to lend.
 A portion of the risk will be backed by a $75 billion equity investment by the Treasury (using CARES Act funds) into the SPV, while the lending institution will retain the remaining 5% of the risk associated with making the loan.
 Eligible lenders under the program are responsible for underwriting the loan, and, ultimately, it is the lender that determines whether a business is approved and for what amount.